-People have dreamed about the widespread adoption of VR technology for years.
-Being able to simulate real-life experiences, Virtual Reality is gaining high popularity.
+People have dreamed about the widespread adoption of VR solutions for years.
+Being able to simulate real-life experiences, this innovative technology is gaining high popularity.
 According to Statista, now there are over 171 million VR users worldwide.

-Analysts at eMarketer predict that 42.9 million people in the US will use VR as early as this year.
-Demand for standalone VR devices is expected to increase more than 16 times between 2018 and 2022 (CCS Insight).
+Analysts at eMarketer predict that 42.9 million people in the United States will use VR as early as this year.
+Demand for standalone VR applications and devices is expected to increase more than 16 times between 2018 and 2022 (CCS Insight).
 However, though there are still some pitfalls for VR ubiquitous integration, the bright future of Virtual Reality technology has come.

 Providing a seamless user experience, Virtual Reality is widely used in the entertainment industry.
 Gaming, cinemas, and museums are the first things that come to mind.
-For today, gaming takes the major part across various sectors: it is accounted for about 50% of the entire VR software market.
+For today, gaming takes the major part across various sectors: it accounts for about 50% of the entire VR software market.

 According to Statista, VR video gaming revenues will reach $15.1 billion as far as this year.
 Imagine yourself in the immersive environment where you attack zombies, jump over the rocks, and feel like a true hero.
 Sounds amazing, doesn’t it?
 Meanwhile, such games and quests are already available for customers.

 There are plenty of examples: lectures and classes on anatomy where students can study the organization of the human body, on history where they can feel themselves a part of the past, on chemistry where pupils can study the structure of chemical bonds and materials.
-Moreover, VR can be applied in construction and engineering.
-Imagine, say, a VR solution that lets users create airplanes and buildings!
+Moreover, VR education can be applied in construction and engineering.
+Imagine, say, a Virtual Reality learning solution that lets users create airplanes and buildings!

 Take, for instance, Walmart.
 This world-famous retailer uses Oculus Go headsets to onboard new employees by training them about business specificity, customer service, and other things.
-Therefore, Virtual Reality can allow companies and educational organizations to teach their wards faster and more efficiently and cut costs as a result.
+Therefore, VR can allow companies and educational organizations to teach their wards faster and more efficiently and cut costs as a result.

 Due to Virtual Reality, historical events and historical periods can be reconstructed and demonstrated in movies.
 What’s more, already now some games like Wargaming offer users to participate in historic battles.